MaramAlossaimi/MaramAlossaimi/content/publication/example/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Ahmad Alkhalaf
+- Pro.
+Ahmad Alkhalaf
-- Rohaidah Masri
+- Dr. Rohaidah Masri
-- Iman Taha
+- Dr. Iman Taha

 # Author notes (optional)
 author_notes: